Leeds United F.C.–Millwall F.C. rivalry: Rising hostilities and League One promotion battles: 2004–2010

-Animosity continues into the Championship: 2011–2020
+Animosity continues into the Championship: 2011–

 Since both clubs were promoted into the Championship the majority of games in the fixture have been won by the home side.
 Between the 2010–11 and 2017–18 seasons, Leeds have won five and lost one game at Elland Road.
 Millwall have also won five games and lost one at the Den.
-On 21 August, 2010, Leeds won 3–1 at Elland Road with a brace from Davide Somma.
+On 21 August 2010, Leeds won 3–1 at Elland Road with a brace from Davide Somma.
 In the return fixture at the Den in April 2011, four Millwall fans were ejected and banned for waving Turkish flags, mocking the deaths of two Leeds supporters who were murdered in Turkey before a match against Galatasaray in 2000.
 The game ended in a 3–2 win for Millwall, with James Henry, Liam Trotter, and Steve Morison scoring for the Lions.
 Leeds completed their third league double over Millwall in the 2011–12 season.
 Two Robert Snodgrass goals gave the Whites a 2–0 win at Elland Road in December, 2011.
 A solitary Ross McCormack goal secured the win at the Den in March, 2012.
 A Chris Wood goal in the 85th minute gave Millwall a 1–0 win at the Den in November, 2012.
 This began a run of seven successive wins for the home team in the fixture.
+The game was notable for racial chanting by Millwall fans toward the Leeds player El Hadji Diouf, with one supporter receiving a football banning order of five years.
 In March 2013, a penalty by Stephen Warnock won the game for Leeds in the return fixture in the 2012–13 season.
 On 28 September 2013, goals from Martyn Woolford and Scott Malone gave Millwall a 2–0 victory at the Den.
 Leeds won 2–1 at Elland Road the following March, with Matt Smith and Ross McCormack scoring the goals for the Whites.
 On the opening day of the 2014–15 season, Millwall supporters goaded Leeds fans with songs about paedophile Jimmy Savile (who was born in Leeds).
 Millwall manager at the time Ian Holloway called the songs, "obscene and disrespectful to Savile's victims."
 The Lions won the game 2–0, with a goal from Mark Beevers and a Shaun Williams penalty.
 Leeds won the return fixture at Elland Road 1–0, with a goal from Alex Mowatt.
 Millwall finished 22nd in the Championship, and were relegated to League One for the 2015–16 season.
 The Lions finished in the play-offs, before losing in the 2016 League One play-off final to Barnsley 1–3.
 In the 2016–17 season, Millwall finished in the play-offs again and returned to Wembley, this time defeating Bradford City 1–0 in the 2017 League One play-off final, gaining promotion to the Championship.